Tiendil/tiendil-org-content/content/posts/2024-032-ai-notes-2024-the-current-state/en.md

 tag = "ai-notes-2024"
 ///

-In the previous posts we discussed two theses:
+In the previous posts, we discussed two theses:

-- We can make fairly accurate assumptions about the state of the AI industry by analyzing decisions of major AI developers, such as OpenAI or Google.
+- By analyzing the decisions of major AI developers, such as OpenAI or Google, we can make fairly accurate assumptions about the state of the AI industry.
 - All current progress is based on a single base technology — generative knowledge bases, which are large probabilistic models.

 Based on these theses, let's look at the current state of the industry.